ROCm/AMDMIGraphX/README.md

 * [Use cmake](#use-cmake-to-build-migraphx)

-    This approach uses a script to install the prerequisites, then use cmake to build the source,
+    This approach uses a script to install the prerequisites, then use cmake to build the source.

 * [Use docker](#use-docker)

-    This approach  use a docker image to set up the development environment, then build the MIGraphX sources inside a docker container.
+    This approach builds a docker image with all prerequisites installed, then build the MIGraphX sources inside a docker container.

 In the following, we will first list the prerequisites required to build MIGraphX source code, then describe each of the three approaches.